 Previous policy rules

-FACS has a number of previous policy rules relating to water usage charges.
-FACS uses these previous rules if it needs to recalculate or check water usage charges going back over a period of time.
+DCJ has a number of previous policy rules relating to water usage charges.
+DCJ uses these previous rules if it needs to recalculate or check water usage charges going back over a period of time.
 For more information, staff can see Previous policy rules and Previous water usage charge percentage rates.

 4. Legislation and compliance